 Do you find interviewing overly stressful?
 Maybe you’re doing it wrong!

-Last year we explored some of the most important tips for getting your interview right, including a well-prepared panel of interviewers, an emphasis on listening, and lots of note taking.
+We’ve previously explored some of the most important tips for getting your interview right, including a well-prepared panel of interviewers, an emphasis on listening, and lots of note taking.

 1. Ask an icebreaker